-A3 and System design factor calculated automatically where it needed. al() and hl() already multiplied by temperature factor A1 in the database.
-All material properties stored in the material database, all pipe and fitting properties stored in the pipe and fitting dialog windows.
+A3 and System design factors are calculated automatically where needed. al() and hl() already multiplied by temperature factor A1 in the database.
+All material properties are stored in the material database, and all pipe and fitting properties are stored in the pipe and fitting dialog windows.

 HDPE Material Properties